What to Wear to a Winter Graduation – Outfits Ideas for Moms

 Keep Color and Pattern Elegant and Understated

-Like weddings, graduations are one of those important times when family photos are a big deal.
-Be sure to plan out what you will be wearing, so the pictures are timeless.
-Choose solid colors, or wear a classic print.
+Like weddings, graduations are important times when family photos are a big deal.
+Be sure to plan out what you will be wearing so the pictures are timeless.
+Choose solid colors or wear a classic print.
 Florals are the most obvious and always look right.
 Choose small to medium floral prints that don’t overpower.

 Lower Heels Will Be Comfier

-A pair of modern, sophisticated gold or silver earrings that aren’t too large, or too long and dangly suit the mood of graduation.
-A fine necklace or bracelet is classy also.
-Choose a good quality structured leather bag, nothing too trendy, soft and flimsy, which reads too casual.
+A pair of modern, sophisticated gold or silver earrings that aren’t too large or too long and dangly suit the mood of graduation.
+A fine necklace or bracelet is classy, too.
+Choose a good-quality structured leather bag—nothing too trendy, soft, or flimsy, which reads too casual.

-Final note: If you live in pants and it’s been a while since you have worn a nice dress, you may notice some middle-age lumps and bumps you are not happy with, but no problem.
+If you live in pants and it’s been a while since you’ve worn a nice dress, you may notice some middle-aged lumps and bumps you are not happy with, but that’s no problem.
 A little shapewear goes a long way in making your outfit look streamlined, sleek, and polished.

-Have wonderful graduation, mom, and send me your graduation outfit photo to post after the event.
+Have a wonderful graduation, Mom, and send me your graduation outfit photo to post after the event.
 Email it to info@fabulousafter40.com